-CONCLUSIONS

-The diversity of fungi found in the phyllosphere (leaves and sapwood) of tropical plants belonging to the Rubiaceae family did not show discernible patterns of specific host affiliation.
-High abundance community members seemed to be consistently present within the microbiome across different habitats and diverse host species.
-Fungal communities in leaves appear to be stable in early tissue development and persist on mature stages.
-As expected, tissues contained distinct habitats for symbionts.
-The mechanisms of community assemblage at regional scales are not clear.
-Since we found weak evidence for dispersal limitation and environmental partitioning, the observed patterns may be a result of unknown environmental variables that are correlated with the different geographic locations.

 ACKNOWLEDGEMENTS

 We thank botanist Pedro Juarez-Retana for the plant identification, Efraín Escudero-Leyva for his help in sample collection, and Wilber Alvarado for assistance in the field.
 Dr. Gloriana Chaverri and Dr. Óscar Quirós from Fundación ProSur, for the access to sites in Golfito and lab space during fieldtrips.
 Samples were collected under the Institutional Biodiversity Commission (University of Costa Rica) resolutions VI07723-2018 and VI5152-2016, and Costa Rica’s National System of Conservation Areas (SINAC), permit Nº ACG-PI-017-2017.
-Dr. Maile Neel for her feedback, Dr. David Zelený and Joseph Murphy for help with bioinformatics.
+Thanks to Dr. Maile Neel for her feedback; and Dr. David Zelený and Joseph Murphy for help with bioinformatics.

 FUNDING